GeoNode/geonode/docs/usage/data/finding_data.rst

     *Featured Datasets*

-  For each data type GeoNode makes available a special *Search* page, the next paragraphs will explain that in depth.
+  For each data type GeoNode makes available an individual *Search* page, the next paragraphs will explain that in depth.
   For *Users* see :ref:`user-info`.

 Documents